 To familiarize yourself with apartments prior to arrival, browse the following sites by location:

 Unlike dormitories in the U.S., Spanish residence halls are privately owned and not affiliated with any particular university.
-Prices vary according to the room size and any services each provides, such as meals, laundry, internet, and cleaning.
+Prices vary according to the room size and type and any services provided, such as meals, laundry, internet, and cleaning.

 Housing in Córdoba